My next endeavor: head boys’ varsity basketball coach of the Frederick Force

 If there’s one thing I’ve learned, it’s to enjoy the journey.
 I think where I went wrong with journalism is I focused too much on solely climbing the ladder, working to make it to the top.
 Making it to the big leagues is great, but if that’s all you’re aiming for, then you’ll always live in discontent.

 I’ll still freelance every now and then for the Washington Post, the Baltimore Sun, the Frederick News-Post, and on here.
 I still enjoy writing.
 Always will.
-I’m just convinced reporting and writing full-time isn’t for me.
+I’m just convinced reporting and writing full-time isn’t for me yet.
 At least not at this point in my life.

 Who knows where this coaching thing leads.
-I do know, however, I’m where I need to be — and that’s influencing the next generation of community leaders.
+I do know, however, I’m where I belong.
+And that’s influencing the next generation of community leaders.